-Archer's new Maker two-seater eVTOL 80%-scale technology demonstrator aircraft was revealed to the public on Feb.
+Archer's new Maker two-seater eVTOL — an 80%-scale technology demonstrator of their planned five-seat operational air taxi — was revealed to the public on Feb.
 10, 2021 but with very little details.
 The aircraft has 12 electric propellers, six tilt-props (each with five blades) for forward and VTOL flight, and six stationary propellers for VTOL-only flight (each propeller having two blades).
 The aircraft is a sleek modern design with one main high wing, a V-tail and tricycle fixed wheeled landing gear.

 Initially, Archer plans to focus on dense markets with heavy traffic congestion.
 In the long term, Archer says it will expand its reach, developing a unique air taxi transportation network.
 “Our goal is to make our electric aircraft just as safe as commercial airliners,” the website states.

 Marc Lore, the serial entrepreneur and CEO of Walmart eCommerce, is the largest investor in the company.
 With Lore’s backing, Archer says it “has the capital needed to lead the urban air mobility market, while leveraging Lore’s unparalleled entrepreneurial perspective.”
 Lore has a track record of founding ventures “to solve consumer pain points.”
 Most recently, he sold challenger e-commerce brand Jet.com to Walmart for $3.3 billion.
 Before starting Jet.com, he sold Quidsi to Amazon for $550 million in 2010.